AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-03-performing-basic-process-building/05-releasing-deploying-running-and-monitoring.md

 [PDF](<./assets/hands_on%20(5).pdf>)

-## :closed_book: MONITOR THE NEW PROCESS AND ACCESS ITS TASKS
+## 🌸 MONITOR THE NEW PROCESS AND ACCESS ITS TASKS

 ### BUSINESS SCENARIO